 Personal Injury Claims for DWI Accidents

-As mentioned, the only way for a victim of a DWI accident to gain anything close to full compensation for injuries and damages associated with the accident is to bring a personal injury claim against the DWI driver.
-These claims will proceed much like any other auto accident personal injury claim.
+Usually, the only way for a victim of a DWI accident to gain anything close to compensation is to bring a personal injury claim against the DWI driver.

 However, there will be a number of unique issues and possible challenges to these types of cases.
 There will also be the possibility of additional awards for damages based upon the reckless conduct of the DWI driver.

 The insurance company or companies may attempt to convince you that the DWI accident is not covered due to the wrongful action of the DWI driver.
 This is not so.
-This is one of many good reasons for obtaining an attorney.
+This is one of many good reasons for obtaining an experienced personal injury attorney.

 DWI Accidents are Covered by Your Underinsured Coverage

 Hopefully, you have undersinsured coverage on your vehicle.
 If you do, you will be able to call upon the full underinsured coverage.